 When you search for an apartment, you are looking for a place that you can turn into a home.
 Once you’ve found the perfect apartment downtown Barrie, you unpack your belongings, meticulously pick out decorations and begin to settle in.
 You think you’ve gotten everything you need, but surprisingly many renters forget a crucial part of apartment living –security.

 Your landlord may take care of broken appliances and landscaping, but you are in charge of securing your belongings and your safety.
+While you can ask him to look into installing home security doors, they are just one safety measure that you could take.
 Here are a few security measures to protect yourself in your new apartment.

 1. Get renter’s insurance as soon as possible.